erikaylopez/Note-Taker/README.md

 # Note-Taker

 # Description 📝
 This app has been created with the focus of a business owner who would like to write and save notes applicable to their business.
-This Express application was created using Node and Render dependencies.
+This Express.js application was created using Node and Render dependencies.

 # Table of Contents 📚